IBM-Cloud/ansible-collection-ibm/docs/ibm_lbaas.rst

     Protocols to be assigned to this load balancer.

+  ssl_ciphers (False, list, None)
+    None

+  wait_time_minutes (False, int, 90)
+    None

   type (False, str, PUBLIC)
     Specifies if a load balancer is public or private

-  ssl_ciphers (False, list, None)
-    None

-  name (True, str, None)
-    (Required for new resource) The load balancer's name.

-  subnets (True, list, None)
-    (Required for new resource) The subnet where this Load Balancer will be provisioned.

   id (False, str, None)